Metrics for Integrated Systems and Contexts: Côte d’Ivoire Climate Vulnerability Reduction Credit feasibility and pilot design

 In Brief

-The Higher Ground Foundation is working with the Republic of Côte d’Ivoire to help the country meet its goals and reporting obligations under the UNFCCC framework.
-Working with the Ministry of Environment and Sustainable Development, with support from the Green Climate Fund, we are assessing the feasibility of deploying Vulnerability Reduction Credits (VRCs) through three main activities:
+The Higher Ground Foundation (HGF) is working with the Republic of Côte d’Ivoire to help the country meet its climate adaptation goals.
+With the Ministry of Environment and Sustainable Development, under support from the Green Climate Fund, we are assessing the feasibility of deploying Vulnerability Reduction Credits (VRCs™) to support the country’s adaptation agenda as an instrument to enhance project and national management, monitoring, evaluation, reporting and expand adaptation capacity through robust adaptation case-making and leveraging broader financial sources.
+HGF is undertaking this effort through three main activities:

 You can download a copy of our summary Phase I report here and the full report here.